chrisjdallmann/feco-inhibition/code/README.md

 The RNA-seq figures can be recreated with the Matlab file `rna-seq_plot_expression.m`.

+The connectome simulation figure can be recreated with the Jupyter Notebooks `simulation_*`.

 # Datasets
 `rna-seq.xls`: RNA-seq data for hook, claw, and club neurons.